Disability in Belize: Non-governmental organizations

 Most non-governmental organizations serving people with disabilities in Belize operate independently and do not coordinate with one another often.
 Funding is limited.
+Registered non-governmental organizations who have a valid certificate of good standing have the legal right to participate in the election of the Senator representing NGOs in Belize's Senate, also known as the 13th Senator.

 The Community Agency for Rehabilitation and Education (CARE) was formed in 2002 after the Government of Belize did not have the resources to provide for services for people with disabilities.
 CARE provides community rehabilitation services to individuals in Belize and focuses on children and HIV/AIDS awareness for people who are blind or deaf.

 The Belize Assembly for Persons with Diverse Abilities (BAPDA) started providing individuals with a National Disability Identification Card in 2019.
 These cards allow individuals to access special services for people with disabilities at various participating locations.
 BAPDA advocates for the rights of people with disabilities and lobbies the government on these issues.
 BAPDA has also launched a campaign called "Live and Let Live" where people with disabilities share their experiences with discrimination.

 Special Olympics International started partnering with the Government of Belize in 2008.
 Special Olympics is helping to raise awareness about people with disabilities in Belize.
 Special Olympic games take place during Disabilities Awareness Week in Belize and include a torch run throughout the country.
 In 2019, there were 750 children with disabilities registered for the Special Olympics.

 Individuals needing eye care can access these services through the Belize Council for the Visually Impaired (BCVI).
 The country had four ophthalmologists as of 2019, one working for BCVI.
 Support services for children with visual impairment are also available, including early childhood intervention.